Allison Joseph: Biography

 Born in London, England, to parents of Jamaican heritage, Allison Joseph grew up in Toronto, Ontario, Canada, and the Bronx, New York.
-She graduated from Kenyon College with a B.A., and from Indiana University with an M.F.A.
+She graduated from Kenyon College with a B.A., and from Indiana University Bloomington with a Master of Fine Arts.
 She teaches at Southern Illinois University Carbondale (SIUC), and is Director of the Young Writers Workshop at SIUC, which she founded in 1999: a four-day summer program for high school students.
 Many of SIUC's creative writing faculty and graduate students are involved with the workshop, and the student participants come from several states.
 In 1995, she was one of the founding editors of Crab Orchard Review as the magazine's poetry editor and has worked as editor-in-chief since August 2001.
 She is also the publisher and founder of No Chair Press.
 She lives in Carbondale, Illinois.
 Joseph will be teaching at the Poetry Seminar for The Frost Place in August 2021.

 For more than thirty years, Joseph was married to fellow poet Jon Tribble, with whom she co-founded Crab Orchard Review.
 Tribble died in October 2019.